 You’ll hear a lot of car, truck and motorbike honking in Vietnam.
 A lot.
 Returning to Hanoi from Halong Bay, my bus seemed to honk every 45 seconds.
 Not kidding.
-This is because the “honk” is a clear heads up to motorists that you are passing them on the side.
+The “honk” is a clear heads up to motorists that you are passing them on the side.

-Are you a light sleeper and booked a street view room from your hotel?
+Are you a light sleeper and did you book a streetside view from your hotel?
 Think again.

 10. Your hotel will ask to hold your passport

 Leaving our passports with a stranger feels scary to most of us.
 But some hotels and guesthouses in Ho Chi Minh city may ask to hold onto your passport for time of your stay with them.

 10. Crossing a Vietnamese Street

 Crossing a Vietnamese street can feel scary as there are traffic signals for pedestrians.
 It will take some time before you feel comfortable with it.
 Read my tips here.